dbt-labs/dbt-spark/README.md

 **Incremental Models**

 To use incremental models, specify a `partition_by` clause in your model config.
 The default incremental strategy used is `insert_overwrite`, which will overwrite the partitions included in your query.
 Be sure to re-select _all_ of the relevant data for a partition when using the `insert_overwrite` strategy.
-If a `partition_by` config is not specified, dbt will overwrite the entire table as an atomic operation, replacing it with new data of the same schema.
-This is analogous to `truncate` + `insert`.
+If a `partition_by` config is not specified, dbt will simply append new data to the model, without overwriting any existing data.

 ```
 {{ config(